 Thus, Gifted Jawns was launched.
 They have an attorney on retainer just in case.
 He encouraged them to go business when Mark sought his advice.

-The gifting loophole appears wholly legitimate since the referendum to amend the New Jersey constitution said legal sales would start January 1st regardless of whether legislation to regulate the market was passed in time.
+The gifting loophole appears legitimate since the referendum to amend the New Jersey constitution said legal sales would start January 1st regardless of whether legislation to regulate the market was passed in time.

 They are interested in getting a vertical license.